Skip to content

 • Powdered sugar.
 Even though optional, it makes the best melt in mouth cookies.
 I recommend to coat in powdered sugar twice.
 Once before baking and then after they have baked and cooled.

 • Don’t overcook.
 Take them out once they’ve set in the middle.
 You don’t want them to brown.
-The bake time is usually between 10 to 12 minutes.
+The bake time for this red velvet cookie recipe is between 10 to 12 minutes.

-Make these easy cookies even easier by mixing up the dough ahead of time!
-Just freeze the individual cookie balls and when ready to bake just add an additional minute or two.
+• Make ahead: Make these easy cookies even easier by mixing up the dough ahead of time!
+Just freeze the cookie dough and add an additional minute or two when baking from frozen.

-• To store: These cookies will stay fresh in an airtight container at room temperature for about 3 or 4 days.
+• Store: Red velvet cake mix cookies with cream cheese will stay fresh in an airtight container at room temperature for about 3 or 4 days.

-• To freeze: Once the cookies have cooled, place on a cookie sheet and flash freeze until hard (about 30 minutes).
-Then transfer to a freezer container and freeze for up to 3 months.
-Let thaw on counter for about 2 hours prior to enjoying.
+• Freeze: Cool cookies completely then place on a cookie sheet and flash freeze until hard (about 30 minutes).
+Transfer to a freezer container and freeze for up to 3 months.
+Thaw on counter for about 2 hours prior to enjoying.
 Once thawed, I would recommend sprinkling with a fresh dusting of powdered sugar before serving.

 Browse all